NatnaelTesfaye9098/Book-notes/README.md

 - Add, edit, and delete book notes
 - View all book notes in a clean UI
 - Server-side rendering using EJS
-- Persistent storage with PostgreSQL
+- Persistent storage with PostgreSQL (Neon DB)
 - Responsive and minimalist CSS design

 ---